 Jewelry

 The number one jewelry tip for seniors is not to wear too much.
-Donning every ring, bracelet, and necklace you own is a stereotyped old lady move.
+Donning every ring, bracelet, and necklace, you own is a stereotyped old lady move.
 Best to stick to a single showy piece and maybe one or two more background complements.

 Ultimately, It’s Your Choice

 When you’ve reached the golden years, you’ve earned the right to wear anything you want.
 If you’ve always been a person who dressed to please yourself without worrying about what others think, you might prefer to keep on doing so.
-On the other hand, if you want to look stylish, draw some attention to yourself but not too much, then you’ll do better to embrace younger fashions in a limited and judicious manner.
+On the other hand, if you want to look stylish and draw some attention to yourself but not too much, then you’ll do better to embrace younger fashions in a limited and judicious manner.

 Editor’s Note (Female editor’s note!)